Transferring Projects to another computer

 - Operating System: All

 Live Projects are cross-platform compatible, they can be opened in both the Windows and Mac versions of Live.
-The same projects can also be opened in the 32-bit and 64-bit versions of Live.
-By default an Ableton Live set (.als) file contains references to any audio files, Max for Live devices and plug-ins used (but not those files, devices or plug-ins).
+By default a Live set (.als) file contains references to any audio files, Max for Live devices and plug-ins used (but not those files, devices or plug-ins).
 Some of these can be collected and copied into the project folder.
-Follow our instructions below on how to do this:
+Follow our instructions below on how to do this.

 - Install the latest version of Live on both machines

 - Where possible authorize the same edition of Live on both computers, e.g. Live Suite

 - Install the latest version of Max for Live on both machines

 - Install and license the same Packs on both machines